 LAW REVIEW ARTICLES

 Competition and Crisis in Mortgage Securitization, 88 Ind.
-L.J. __ (forthcoming 2013) (Winner of the 2012 American College of Consumer Financial Services Lawyers Writing Competition; presented at American Association of Law Schools Conference 2012)
+L.J.
+213 (2013) (Winner of the 2012 American College of Consumer Financial Services Lawyers Writing Competition; presented at American Association of Law Schools Conference 2012)

 Risk-Based Student Loans, 70 Wash. & Lee L. Rev. 527 (2013)